RileyJRaso/Bash_Scripts/README.md

   - if there is no instances open display a message to terminal
   - Tell the terminal when the process is complete
   - (this is a simple modular for a larger project)

+2. Auto_Login.py
+  - Contains a script to get terminal arugements for username, password, and url of a website
+  - opens google chrome and goes to that URL
+  - looks in the URL's html code for a input form with the id "username" and enters the given arugement (working on making it look for more then just ID if this fails)
+  - looks in the URL's html code for a input form with the id "password" and enters the given arugement (working on making it look for more then just ID if this fails)
+  - hits the login button